 Each policy has different rules.
 Most deaths are covered, but there are reasons life insurance won’t pay out, including:

 - Two-year waiting period: Many guaranteed and simplified issue life insurance policies have a 2-year waiting period.
 If your loved one dies within those two years, you may receive only the premiums the policyholder paid up until that point, plus a small percentage (usually 10 – 20%).

 - Death by suicide: Most policies don’t cover death by suicide but read the fine print

-- Death by crime: If the policyholder’s death was due to a crime AND the policyholder was involved in crime (doing something illegal), then the death benefit may not payout.
+- Death by crime: If the policyholder’s death was due to a crime AND the policyholder was involved in a crime (doing something illegal), the death benefit may not payout.

 What Causes a Claim to be Delayed?

 Some payouts take longer than others because of specific delays.
 Here are the most common: